 - Add lemon juice or vanilla for flavoring.

-This recipe produces a soft spreadable frosting which is NOT runny, it’s perfect for my Best Ever Banana Cake or any 9×13 cake.
-It works perfectly on cupcakes (red velvet anyone?) but this cream cheese frosting won’t hold its shape well for piping flowers (as it’s really soft).
-If storing for long periods of time, I store this frosting in the refrigerator.
+This recipe produces a soft spreadable frosting which is thick and smooth.
+It’s perfect for my Best Ever Banana Cake or any 9×13 cake.
+It works perfectly on cupcakes but this cream cheese frosting won’t hold its shape well for piping flowers (as it’s really soft).

-- Powdered Sugar: I do not suggest adding extra powdered sugar as it will cause the frosting to be too sweet and will not thicken the mixture.
+- Powdered Sugar Adding extra powdered sugar will cause the frosting to be too sweet and will not thicken the mixture.

 Generally speaking, if it’s a normal cooler day (depending on where you live) your cake or cupcakes are fine to sit on the counter for a couple of days.